E-boi/Better-Friends-List/README.md

 ## V0.8

-Will now put your favorite friends at the top of a dm's (this part of the code was from [betterfriends](https://github.com/powercord-community/betterfriends) I just tweaked it)
+Will now put your favorite friends at the top of a dm's (this part of the code was from [betterfriends](https://github.com/powercord-community/betterfriends) I just tweaked it).

+Not Recommend to use with betterfriends or just disable show favorite friends in better friends list settings.

 ## V0.7